 "A collection of useful books, of standard books, of books easily obtained -- however sumptiously housed -- does not make a university library of the first order.
 To merit this distinction a university library must preserve… the recorded writings of the centuries.
 It must offer the scholar the inspiration and surety of the original source.
 It must be able to fire the imagination of the neophyte by bringing him into the physcial presence of hte great momuments of letters… The University of Buffalo today becomes the possessor… of an extraordinary collection of literary treasures assembled with the insight and purpose of rare discrimination, representing an unbroken chain of the masterpieces of five centuries.
 The Library of the University of Buffalo today takes rank among the leading university libraries of the United States."

 Charles David Abbott (1900-1961) was the director of the University Libraries from 1934 to 1960.
 An authority on modern poetry, he was a prolific book collector and the founder the University's Twentieth-Century Poetry in English Collection.
-Read more about Charles Abbott and the development of the 20th century English poetry collections on the Poetry Collection's website.

 Thomas Brown Lockwood (1873-1947), Buffalo attorney, financier, literary enthusiast, and member of the UB Council (1919-1947), donated his collection of rare books and manuscripts.
 Thomas Bell and Marion Birge Lockwood gave $500,000 for a library building to be known as the Lockwood Memorial Library in memory of Daniel N. Lockwood and George K. Birge.